-Long Island Homicide Lawyer Aggressively Fighting to Protect Your Future
+Long Island Homicide Lawyer Aggressively Fighting to Protect Your Future in Nassau County

 It’s never wise to take criminal charges lightly—especially if you are accused of killing someone.
 Homicide charges are the most serious criminal charges that you can face in the state of New York.
 A conviction can lead to grave penalties, including life in prison.